-Switch's EVP of Construction leads the performance management of construction suppliers across the company's supply chain - with the oversight of Switch's Founder and CEO Rob Roy.
+Switch's Chief Construction Officer leads the performance management of construction suppliers across the company's supply chain - with the oversight of Switch's Founder and CEO Rob Roy.
 The construction team carefully selects firms to complete all phases of data center construction.
 Contracts with these suppliers include legally binding requirements to comply with Switch's rigorous development standards, permit conditions, and land use authority rules, and above all to protect the confidential information and trade secrets of Switch and its clients.
 Contractor performance is monitored by a licensed third-party inspection, testing and management agency at each Prime Campus location.
 Additionally, the third-party agency is managed by our internal certified Qualified Compliance Inspector of Stormwater and Preparer of Storm Water Pollution Prevention Plans.
-Inspections are conducted on a weekly basis unless an unexpected event occurs that requires an interim inspection to be conducted in accordance with any and all local, county, state and/or federal requirements.
+Inspections are conducted on a weekly basis unless an unexpected event occurs that requires an interim inspection to be conducted in accordance with any and all local, county, state and / or federal requirements.
 If suppliers were to breach their obligations they would be promptly notified and managed through appropriate contractual, monetary, or legal actions.
 This includes setting deadlines for remedial actions or improvements, as necessary.

-To review our full Environmental Procurement Policy click here.
+To review our full Environmental Policy, please request it by emailing ESG@switch.com.